 When you first start blogging, you might read articles telling you that you should be posting on your blog daily in order to keep your traffic up and your readers interested.
 This couldn’t be further from the truth!

 What your readers really want is consistency.
 Pick a posting schedule and try to stick with it.
-My blog posts always, pretty much without fail, go up on Tuesdays and Thursdays, so by now, my readers know that’s what they can expect from me.
+My blog posts always, pretty much without fail, go up on Wednesdays, so by now, my readers know that’s what they can expect from me.

 You’re Focusing on Quantity Instead of Quality